 The Positive Coaching Alliance (PCA) has several Courses and Live Workshops to help coaches foster a positive, character-building youth sports experience.
 While the PCA training is not required, it is strongly encouraged by the OHSLA as a methodology to help athletes gain respect for the spirit of the game and get more out their sports experience.

 Not Required NA

-** As noted in the OHSLA SOPs, at least one NHFS certified coach must be present with the players on the field at all times, so a team may need more than one certified coach if there will be times when the head coach is not present at a game or practice..
+** As noted in the OHSLA SOPs, a NFHS Fundamentals of Coaching certified coach must be present at all times when players are on the field.
+Therefore a team may need more than one certified coach if there could be occasions when the head coach is not present at a game or practice..

 The OHSLA SOPs have been updated for 2014.
 Click the link to view them, or right click to download the .pdf file.
 Please be sure to read them as there have been changes this year, including:

 - Minimum Liability Insurance Coverage has increased from $1,000,000 to $2,000,000.

 - JV2 and JV3 games cannot be scheduled on Tuesdays or Fridays.